kruize/autotune/docs/OCP_installation.md

 ### Step 1: Accessing Routes via OpenShift Console

-Note: If routes are already present for kruize then this step can be skipped.
+Note: If routes are already present for Kruize then this step can be skipped.

 Since the operator does not expose the services by default, you must create routes manually through the OpenShift Console.
 You need to create two routes: one for the API (to install profiles) and one for the UI (to view the dashboard).